Muhammad-Roshaan-Idrees/Operating-System/README.md

 This repository includes:
 - Step-by-step lab exercises
-- Sample code and output examples
+- Sample code and output examples (with screenshots)
-- Screenshots of results
+- Animated GIFs and images demonstrating OS processes
+- Visual aids and diagrams for better conceptual clarity

 ---